-The countryside was barren and people had really trouble to grow enough food to feed themselves and the people in the cities.
+The countryside was barren and people had real trouble growing enough food to feed themselves and the people in the cities.
 So the Phoenicians had to come up with a solution.

 The workmen in the cities were very talented and could make stunning items.
 And there were enough fishermen, excellent in roaming the Mediterranean Sea.

-So the solution was found… Phoenician merchants traveled by ship to places around the Mediterranean and exchanged the Phoenician items against food.
+So the solution was found… Phoenician merchants traveled by ship to places around the Mediterranean and exchanged Phoenician items for food.